 This year, Patterson Orthodontics is hosting a Pajama Drive for the local women’s shelter.
 With the help of businesses and individuals of Prescott Valley, they’re working to create a better community:

 We asked Angie what their biggest surprise has been using social media marketing in their practice.
 She said,“When we started using social media for our practice, I was expecting it to be easier, that it would just grow naturally.
 But it didn’t happen like that.
 When we started working with My Social Practice, our likes finally started to take off.
 I figured out that dental marketing is still…marketing.
 Even though you have to put some time into it, you often need to put some money into it, too.”

 Lesson Learned: Even if you’re fluent in social media from a personal standpoint, using it in your practice can be difficult.
 Having some specialists on your side can make all the difference.

 When we asked Angie to share her thoughts about the biggest benefits of social media for THEIR PATIENTS, she replied,“I can tell that the patients who follow us on any of our social media efforts really feel a connection with us beyond their regular appointments.
 We have one patient’s mom who shared photos with us of a muddy team race she participated in over one weekend.
 Another future patient keeps asking us if braces hurt.
-And other patients will post photos or videos of themselves on our FB page to show their thanks in how their smiles have changed for the better.
+And other patients will post photos or videos of themselves on our FB page to show their thanks in how their smiles have changed for the better after getting treatment from our accelerated orthodontics.
 It always warms our hearts when they do those kinds of things.”